 My own experiences have also taught me that self expression is necessary to be emotionally healthy.
 Keeping everything inside can be a recipe for trouble.
 Art therapy can assist people to express themselves in ways that sometimes talking can’t, or it can enhance verbal language by adding a creative and/or visual dimension.
 If you’ve ever cried during a movie, loved a book, related to (or been mystified by) a painting or been moved by a performance, then you know the power of the arts.
 I also firmly believe that creative self-expression is accessible to all people.
 No “special gifts” are required to do art therapy.
 It’s through the process of making something that we are able to tap into areas of the brain that promote creative thinking and problem solving.
 Healing, increased self-awareness and growth follow.

-I have 18 years experience in community mental health as well as several years in private practice.
+I have 18+ years experience in community mental health as well as several years in private practice.
 I am equally well versed in “talk” therapy and art therapy.
-I specialize in working with people experiencing depression, anxiety, adjustment and life transition challenges, creative block, reproductive issues (infertility, miscarriage /recurrent pregnancy loss), adoption and parenting.
+I specialize in working with people experiencing depression, anxiety, adjustment/ life transition challenges, and creative block, although my current main focus is reproductive issues (infertility, miscarriage /recurrent pregnancy loss), perinatal and postpartum mental health, adoption and parenting.
 I welcome adult clients 18+.
-Now offering tele-therapy with hopes of returning to in office by Fall 2021 if not sooner (depending on vaccination status).